Andrew

 Interests

-Andrew is a qualified International Mounted Games Association referee.
-Formerly a pentathlete, he enjoys swimming, especially outdoors and has competed in the European Masters 5km Open Water event (Lake Bled, 2018).
+Formerly a pentathlete, Andrew enjoys swimming, especially outdoors, and competed in the European Masters 5km Open Water event (Lake Bled, 2018) and swam the 7 miles from Sealand to shore solo solo in 2025.